keszeiz/nCoV-SARS-2-CeMM/narratives/nCoV-SARS-2-CeMM_Generalaudience2.md

 * Another patient travelled from Vienna to Burgenland.

 * This is a unique case of an infection cluster where the origin of the virus can be deducted with certain confidence, and the further transmission is geographically limited.

+* Although this viral lineage was able to spread locally in Vienna, the last representative of the branch was isolated in the beginning of April.
+This suggests that lockdown measures in the capital effectively stopped the spread of the lineage.

 # [Explore the data on your own!](https://nextstrain.org/community/jgenger/SARS-CoV-2-project/NextstrainAustriav20?branchLabel=clade&c=clade_membership&d=tree,map&f_country=Austria&m=div&p=full)